pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

 servers on-demand for each member of your team.
 This way, each user gets a personal notebook server.

-JupyterLab is the newest Jupyter notebook web interface that allows you to run your Jupyter notebooks in tabs and extend the tabs with custom applications.
-Our version of JupyterLab comes with `pachctl`, `python-pachyderm`, Pachyderm shell, Terminal, Python 3 Notebooks, and other useful tabs preconfigured.
+JupyterLab is the newest Jupyter web interface that allows you to run your Jupyter notebooks in tabs and extend the tabs with custom applications.
+Our version of JupyterLab comes with `pachctl`, `python-pachyderm`, Pachyderm shell, Terminal, Python 3 Notebooks, and other useful components preconfigured.
-From the terminal window you can use `pachctl` commands and from within the notebooks you can call
+From the terminal window, you can use `pachctl` commands and from within the notebooks you can call
 [Pachyderm Python client library](https://github.com/pachyderm/python-pachyderm) methods to manage Pachyderm directly from the